Fdulo/Sing-Box-config_template/README.md

-Introduction
+# Introduction

-This is my personal sing-box configuration template, which can be used directly with sing-box-subscribe.
+This is my personal **sing-box** configuration template, which can be used directly with [sing-box-subscribe](https://github.com/Toperlock/sing-box-subscribe).

-Features
+# Features

-Minimizes DNS leaks
+- Designed to minimize DNS leaks

-Routes a small number of Chinese sites directly
+- Supports split routing for a limited number of Chinese websites

-Some templates enable inbound mixed & HTTP proxy
+- Some templates enable inbound **mixed** and **HTTP** proxies

-Suggestions for improvements are always welcome

-Available sing-box Template Versions
+# Afterword

+The available **sing-box** template versions include:
+- **1.11**: supports `realip` and `fakeip`
+- **1.12**: supports `realip` and `fakeip`

-> Recommended: 1.11, as 1.12 is still in early development and may have more issues.
+**Recommendation: use version 1.11**, as version 1.12 is still in early development and may have several issues.

-Final Thoughts

-There is no perfect rule—only rules that suit your needs.
-Feel free to modify the template to better fit your use case.
+There is no perfect rule—only the rule that suits your needs.
+Feel free to modify it as required.

+Your suggestions for improvements are highly welcomed!